ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

 Low-level API:

 - [execute_batch](https://pydoc.ytsaurus.tech/yt.wrapper.html#yt.wrapper.client_impl.YtClient.execute_batch): Accepts a set of request descriptions in the list format and returns a set of results.
-A simple wrapper for the API command (todo).
+A simple wrapper for the [API command](../../../api/commands.md#execute_batch).

 High level API: